Choosing A Business Structure

 – Address: Every business should have a registered address, which can either be the same or separate to the address where you are actually trading.
 Please note that even if you are working from home, you may need to use a different address if your tenancy agreement forbids carrying out business activities on the premises.

-Book a free consultation now with one of our consultants to receive more information as to how to form your company and start operating.
-We can assist you in registering your business and provide you with all the necessary documents at exclusive prices.
+Book a consultation now with our legal team to receive more information as to how to form your company and start operating.
+We can assist you in registering your business and provide you with all the necessary documents at affordable prices.